 Philip is the Malaria Program Director at the Bill and Melinda Gates Foundation.
 Previously, he served as director of research at the Institute for Disease Modeling (IDM).
 There, he helped develop computer simulations of malaria, polio, and other disease transmission dynamics to assist public health professionals and other scientists in planning the eradication of different diseases.
 Philip received a Special Achievement Award by a Hertz Fellow in 2009 for his work on malaria modeling.

-Martien is Professor of Epidemiology at the University of Amsterdam and a Director at The Centers for Disease Control and Prevention (CDC) Western Branch, Kenya, based at KEMRI’s Centre for Global Health Research.
+Martien is Professor of Epidemiology at the University of Amsterdam and works as a senior consultant at the KNCV Tuberculosis Foundation.
 His main interests are the epidemiology and control of infectious diseases with a special interest in tuberculosis and HIV.
 His tuberculosis research focused on the molecular epidemiology of tuberculosis in low and high incidence settings and on disease burden estimates and their trends.

 Damian is a Senior Program Officer at the Bill & Melinda Gates Foundation, where he works on the cost-effectiveness of health interventions and technologies.
 His portfolio of grants includes efforts to set disease control priorities globally, as well as assessments of the cost-effectiveness of new vaccines, and HIV treatment and prevention interventions at the national level.